NYPL/hold-request-service/README.md

 ## Contributing

 This app follows a [Development-QA-Master](https://github.com/NYPL/engineering-general/blob/git-workflows/standards/git-workflow.md#development-qa-master) Git Workflow; Cut feature branches from `development`, promote to `qa` followed by `master`.

+### Deployment

+Note: This app is integrated into API Gateway using a lambda version alias of "current".
+So, when deploying, you'll need to add a new version and point the "current" version alias to it:

+ 1. Deploy to environment
+   - Push to `qa` branch ant let Travis deploy to QA
+   - Confirm lambda appears to have been updated
+ 2. Publish new version
+   - On Lambda page: Actions > Publish New Version
+   - Choose a helpful version description (See Versions tab for examples)
+   - You should now see your new version under the Versions tab.
+Note the Version number
+ 3. Update the "current" alias in the appropriate environment
+   - e.g. To update the alias for QA to use Version 6:
+     `aws lambda update-alias --profile nypl-digital-dev --function-name HoldRequestService-qa --name current --function-version 6`

+This practice is unusual for an API Gateway integration.
+But it does allow us to safely deploy and test code (via the Test feature in the AWS Console) before activating that code generally.
+It also allows us to quickly roll back an activation should we need to do so by setting the "current" alias to the previous Version number.